skybrud/Skybrud.Essentials/README.md

 ### Installation

-Install the package via NuGet via [NuGet](https://www.nuget.org/packages/Skybrud.Essentials).
+Install the package via [NuGet](https://www.nuget.org/packages/Skybrud.Essentials).
 To install the package, you can use either .NET CLI:

 ```
 dotnet add package Skybrud.Essentials